-If your replacement cost increases or decreases for certain items in your inventory, Jewelers Mutual permits you to amend their values on the next physical inventory that you conduct and provide to the insurance company as the basis for your premium.
+If your replacement cost increases or decreases for certain items in your inventory, you may amend their values on the next physical inventory you conduct and provide to the insurance company as the basis for your premium.

-If you follow these record keeping guidelines, and you maintain and update your system on a regular basis, you will meet the inventory record keeping requirement of your policy.
+If you follow these record keeping guidelines, and maintain and update your system on a regular basis, you will meet the inventory record keeping requirement of your policy.